Creative Work and Real Life Balance Tips with Anj

 Here's three tips on how to maintain an effective work-life balance:

-- Use your mornings - I am most alert in the first 5 or so hours of the new day.
-I keep my little laptop in or by my bed so that when I wake up, I can get the most pressing emails completed and off-boarding projects before I grab my coffee for the day During my takeover, I shared an article by Inc. Magazine that shared 14 Things Successful People Do First Thing in the Morning.
+Use your mornings - I am most alert in the first 5 or so hours of the new day.
+I keep my little laptop in or by my bed so that when I wake up, I can get the most pressing emails completed and off-boarding projects before I grab my morning coffee.
+During my takeover, I shared an article by Inc. Magazine that shared 14 Things Successful People Do First Thing in the Morning.

 Balance sometimes needs a little push.